 About Orange Shirt Day

-The unofficial day has been observed since 2013 and is called Orange Shirt Day in memory of a piece of a clothing then-six-year-old Phyllis Webstad had taken from her on her first day at a residential school in 1973.
+The unofficial day has been observed since 2013 and is called Orange Shirt Day in memory of a piece of clothing then-six-year-old Phyllis Webstad had taken from her on her first day at a residential school in 1973.

 The former Mission, B.C. residential school student had gone to school wearing a brand new bright orange T-shirt from her grandmother.
 When Webstad got to school, educators forced her to remove the clothing in favour of mandatory uniforms.